Azmaina9a3t/SQL_project/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Breaking into data analytics can feel overwhelming—especially when trying to understand which roles pay the most, which skills matter, and where demand meets salary.
+This project analyzes the data analyst job market using real job posting data to uncover:

+💰 Top-paying data analyst roles

+🔥 Most in-demand skills

+📈 Skills that offer the best balance of demand and compensation

+All insights were derived using SQL-based analysis, with a focus on remote-friendly roles.
 🔍 SQL queries?
 Check them out here: [project_sql folder](/Project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.
+I built this project to sharpen my SQL skills while answering practical career questions I personally care about as an aspiring data analyst.
+Rather than guessing which skills to learn next, I wanted data-backed answers.

+The dataset contains job postings with details such as:

+- Job titles

+- Salaries

+- Locations

+- Required technical skills

+The raw data was sourced from a structured SQL dataset originally compiled for learning purposes, but all analysis, querying logic, and insights are my own.
 ### The questions I wanted to answer through my SQL queries were:

 1. What are the top-paying data analyst jobs?